external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/index.rst

 =====================================

 The ISP subsystem also creates other types of objects.
 They are created as a result of processing a user request.
-When the file descriptor is closed, these objects will be released.
-These objects will have an ID passed from the user-space, except for the fence objects described below.
-The fences are identified by an file descriptor, because they have to work with external subsystems.
+These objects will have an ID passed from the user-space.
+These IDs have to be locally unique per ISP file descriptor.

 Instance
 --------

 An instance object is created dynamically for an entity.
-It serves as the execution context for a request posted to the entity.
+It serves as the execution context for a series of requests posted to the entity.
 An instance is useful when a device has more than one identical processing blocks.
 For example, for a hardware block with four identical processing capabilities, an entity representing that block may allow creation of up to four instances.

+The user-space should request destruction of the instance object when it is no longer needed.

 Operation
 ---------